HVAC technician inspecting return vent for renovation dust in an occupied Texas home

 Dust film returns in 24–48 hours

 Normal post-cleaning trace dust should fade.
-If it reappears quickly especially near vents that suggests dust is still stored inside the duct system.
+If it reappears quickly, especially near vents, that suggests dust is still stored inside the duct system.

 Cloudy bursts on startup